upros/acme-integrations/draft-friel-acme-integrations.md

 # ACME Integration with TEAP-BRSKI

 TEAP-BRSKI {{?I-D.lear-eap-teap-brski}} defines how to execute BRSKI at layer 2 inside a TEAP tunnel.
-Similar to the TEAP proposal in the prevous section, BRSKI-TEAP leverages the existing TEAP PKXS#10 and PKCS#7 mechanisms for certificate enrollment, and does not define how the TEAP server communicates with the CA.
+Similar to the TEAP proposal in the previous section, BRSKI-TEAP leverages the existing TEAP PKXS#10 and PKCS#7 mechanisms for certificate enrollment, and does not define how the TEAP server communicates with the CA.

 This section outlines how ACME could be used for communication between the TEAP server and the CA, and how this fits in with the TEAP-BRSKI proposal.